December 9, 2019

 Another batch of students is going through the 96-week Apprenticeship Program to become nuclear operators.
 This program is offered once a year in conjunction with Northern New Mexico College and graduates receive nationally recognized industry credentials, along with the potential for federal assistance like tuition support and tax credits.

-Newport News Nuclear BWXT Los Alamos is a limited liability company owned by HII Technical Services Division, a subsidiary of Huntington Ingalls Industries, and BWX Technologies.
+Newport News Nuclear BWXT Los Alamos is a limited liability company owned by HII Nuclear, a subsidiary of Huntington Ingalls Industries, and BWX Technologies.
 N3B manages the $1.38 billion, 10-year Los Alamos Legacy Cleanup Contract at the Los Alamos National Laboratory for the U.S. Department of Energy’s Office of Environmental Management, Los Alamos Field Office.

 # # #